tlorans/ClimateRisks/docs/source/lowcarbonstrategy.md

+# Climate Risks Integration Strategies

+Climate risks is a hot topic in Finance, from regulators requirements for climate risks stress tests to investors appetite for climate investing.
+As a future sustainable finance analyst, you will be asked for guidances on climate risks integration strategies.

+The purpose of this part is to give you a brief overview of the main existing strategies for climate risks integration, from the widely implemented low-carbon strategy with fundamental data (carbon intensity) to the enhanced index with market-based data (carbon beta).

+Low-carbon strategy corresponds to portfolio's decarbonization, excluding the higher emitting stocks.
+This strategy is a tool for climate risks hedging if the assumption that carbon risk is not priced by the market holds.

+An enhanced index with carbon beta recognizes that carbon risk is, at least partially, priced-in by the market.
+The purpose of this approach is to measure the sensibility of stocks to the carbon systematic risk and to build a portfolio that is negatively (ie. favoring stocks with positive reaction to carbon risk) loaded towards carbon risk.

 ## Low-Carbon Strategy

 As a first climate risks integration strategy, we propose to follow Andersson et al. (2016) {cite:p}`andersson2016hedging` and Roncalli (2023), with a simple low-carbon index strategy.